atoroc/zmail/README.md

 Lumi Email uses [Oy](https://github.com/revivek/oy), which provides some components to make it easier to build emails.
 You can use the built-in table components from Oy to create tables which are validated against email best practices.
 It also handles transclusion of the output into a base template.

 To create a new email, simply create a new React component inside a separate file.
 Give it a descriptive name like `welcomeEmail.js` and place it in `src/emails`.
+You can set any default `propTypes` which should be present, along with setting any `propType` validation.
+You may also specify options for Oy inside the static `options` property.

 ```js
 // welcomeEmail.js